vvicaretti/freepto-vagrant/README.md

 <code>$ vagrant up --provider=libvirt</code>

-## Creating a new custom freepto.box
+## Creating a new custom virtualbox image

-A freepto.box is already available from http://dev.freepto.mx/vagrant/ but if you want create a custom base box, you should follow these steps:
+A freepto.box for VirtualBox is already available from http://dev.freepto.mx/vagrant/ but if you want create a custom VirtualBox image, you should follow these steps:

 1. install packer: http://www.packer.io